mitdemwind/semester2-lecture-notes/README.md

 - **Measure Theory**,
   taught by Zhang Fuxi

-There might be a little missing part or mistakes in the notes, if you find any, welcome to open issues or PRs.
+There might be a few missing parts or mistakes in the notes, if you find any, welcome to open issues or PRs.